 I think often art is seen as a solitary exercise and not as a means of holding and tying together a community.
 But what did those quilts in Alabama do?
 They reminded people of their lost loved ones.
 They kept people warm.
 They have a very practical function.
 And in a situation of enforced dearth, where a Black rural culture that has given everything to the American project is being inhaled, being robbed, and tied to a racist myth constructed to keep the plantation class rich in their culture and power.
 The community takes its scraps and makes art and warmth, and joy and love.

-Q: Is there anything you would like to share with the York Community before your arrival?
+Q: Is there anything you would like to share with the York Community?

 When we slow down and take time for the rituals, like quilting, cooking, care, cultivating - when we start viewing these acts as important as profit, things start coming together and problems start getting solved.
 But when everybody's after a quick buck, there's often only so many quick bucks to be had before people start killing each other.
 And I feel that's like, that’s where we are now.

 Going back to what the goal of my time at York is; the goal of my project is to slow down, to create community, and to revive traditions that are nearly lost because they don't make money fast yet have kept folks alive through some of the most harrowing and wretched treatment that humans have ever inflicted upon each other.